manuGil/lecture-notes/git-notes.md

 * [Instructor]: edits local `count-lines.py`; modifies the print line as follows: `print('We found', count, 'lines in standard input)` Add, commit and try to **pull**.

 #### b.
 Solve conflict
 * [Instructor]: explains why the conflict occurred and how to solve it by  editing `count-lines.py` and deciding what changes to keep.
-Then: add, commit,and  **push**.
+Then: add, commit, and  **push**.

 ### 10. COLLABORATING  [15 min]